Women’s History Month: Suffrage, Bra Burning, SlutWalks And Empowerment

 2011: SlutWalk

-As reported by The Washington Post, SlutWalks started after a police officer told college students:
+As reported by the Washington Post, SlutWalks started after a police officer told college students “If women want to avoid rape, they shouldn’t dress like ‘sluts.”

-Knowing that the name would cause controversy, or at least get a lot of attention, organizers choose to speak out with signs but also with their clothing (or lack thereof).
-The entire premise of SlutWalks is debunking the myth that women are “asking for it”.
+Knowing that the name would cause controversy, or at least get a lot of attention, organizers choose to speak out with signs, but also with their clothing (or lack thereof).
+The entire premise of SlutWalks is debunking the myth that women are “asking for it.”

 “After an 11-year-old girl in Texas was gang-raped, the New York Times ran a widely criticized story this spring that included a description of how the girl dressed ‘older than her age’ and wore makeup — as if either was relevant to the culpability of the 18 men accused of raping her.”